cairis-platform/cairis/docs/usecases.rst

 -  Select the goal or requirement that this step conflicts with, otherwise select the None radio button.
 Goals are visible only if you have added a sub-goal refinement relationship between goals and this use case.
 Requirements are visible only if you have added a manual 'Supported by' traceability link between requirements and this use case.

 -  Click Add to add the exception to the Exceptions table.
+When the use case is created or update, obstacles are generated based on exceptions associated with goals or requirements.

 -  Existing exceptions can be modified by double clicking on the step in the Exceptions table, making the necessary changes, and clicking on the Update button.

--  If the exception is associated with a goal or requirement then, to generate an Obstacle based on this exception, right click on the exception entry in this table, and select Generate Obstacle from the speed menu.